List of Luke Cage characters: Carl Lucas / Luke Cage

 Describing Cage, Colter said, "He's a neighborhood hero, very much linked to New York and Jessica Jones.
 It's all part of the Marvel Cinematic Universe but Luke Cage is a darker, grittier, more tangible character than Iron Man or Thor ...
 He has these abilities but he's not sure how and when to use them.
 Later elaborating, Colter said, "He's a renaissance man, he's trying to better himself and there's something to be said about someone who's always trying to make themselves better, trying to change."
 Colter noted that the character's catch phrase 'Sweet Christmas' is used in the series, saying "I was afraid of that phrase, but it actually fits so well, I don't know why, I don't know why it fits so well into Luke's mouth."
 The phrase is used sparingly though, with the character often "opting instead for pensive silence"; composer Adrian Younge said, "He's a black superhero, but he's a different type of black alpha male.
 He's not bombastic.
 You rarely see a modern black male character who is soulful and intelligent."

+Colter reprised the role in the second season finale of the Marvel Studios' Disney+ series Daredevil: Born Again (2026), and is set to return in its third season (2027).